Happyseaweed/opencv-game/README.md

 This is also still a very early prototype.
 I will be adding more UI and sprites as I keep working.

 Any advice would be appreciated :D

+## Fluff
+Please be advised, the code is also very poorly formatted and just be mindful of your own sanity as you read through my code :D